 With such a huge range of UTM applications and appliances out there, choosing the right one for your business and budget can be challenging.
 In this article, we’re going to review the seven best UTM applications in the market.
 Hopefully, this will guide you as you decide on the right UTM solution for your business.

 The Fortinet FortiGate UTM is among the leading UTM products or applications in the market.
 It has been recognized by Gartner as a leader in its annual UTM Magic Quadrant report since 2008.
 It has also been named a 2020 Gartner Peer Insights Customers’ Choice.
 FortiGate UTM supports deployments across physical, virtual, and cloud environments.
-It’s available in different models ranging from entry-level hardware appliances targeted at small offices, to ultra-high-end appliances designed for data centers and multi-tenant cloud environments, as well as a software virtual appliance for deployment on your own hardware, including a free version for home use.
+It’s available in different models ranging from entry-level hardware appliances targeted at small offices, to ultra-high-end appliances designed for data centers and multi-tenant cloud environments, as well as a software virtual appliance for deployment on your own hardware.

 FortiGate UTM is powered by FortiOS software, which also enables the Fortinet Security Fabric—an adaptive architecture providing integrated detection and automated responses to cybersecurity threats.
 It utilizes machine learning and AI to provide behavioral-based cyber threat detection and prevention.
 Key features include: